almerrifield/ClimSIPS/readme.md

 ClimSIPS is a selection protocol designed to select subsets of CMIP5 or CMIP6 models for downstream applications.
 Results are presented in a ternary contour plot to illustrate how ascribing different levels of priority to performance, independence, and spread affects subset composition.

 ### Installation
-The current paper release of ClimSIPS runs in the environment specified in ClimSIPS.yml.
-To access the enviroment, please use the following command:

-`conda env create -f ClimSIPS.yml`

-`source activate ClimSIPS`

-* Note: This environment is pinned for the paper.

-We have also provided two alternative development environments.

-requirements.txt can be pip installed as:

-`pip install -r requirements.txt`
+We recommend running ClimSIPS in the development environment:

-or ClimSIPS_dev can be accessed with:
+ClimSIPS_dev can be accessed with:

 `conda env create -f ClimSIPS_dev.yml`

 `source activate ClimSIPS_dev`

+Alternatively, requirements.txt can be pip installed as:

+`pip install -r requirements.txt`

+The paper release of ClimSIPS runs in the environment specified in ClimSIPS.yml.
+The enviroment may be difficult to resolve for users external to ETH Zurich.

 ### Data
+ClimSIPS can be run with or without the preprocessor.

+To run ClimSIPS without the preprocesso

 The package imports performance, independence, and spread predictors.
 For the European case studies example, predictors are available here: https://www.research-collection.ethz.ch/handle/20.500.11850/599312.
 * predictors for new cases (e.g., DJF_CEU, JJA_CH, and DJF_CH) will be made available upon request.